cdn77/debugr/README.md

  - [`@debugr/sql-formatter`] - SQL query formatter
  - [`@debugr/graphql-formatter`] - GraphQL query formatter

-Note that formatter plugins are usually installed and configured automatically with packages that generate data they can consume, e.g. the Express logger plugin will install and autoconfigure the HTTP formatter plugin.
+Note that formatter plugins are installed and configured automatically with packages that generate data they can consume, e.g. the Express logger plugin will install and autoconfigure the HTTP formatter plugin.